ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 ## Definitions ##

-- Initial value: The first value of a process variable.
+- Initial value: The start value of a process variable.
 The value is available to the receiving end of the process variable at a well defined point in time at the start.
 This is a logical concept.
-It is to be distinguished from the (hardcoded) "first value" of the `ChimeraTK::ProcessArray` or any other `ChimeraTK::NDRegisterAccessor` implementation.
-The point in time when the value becomes available is defined in the high-level requirements.
+It is to be distinguished from the (often hardcoded) "value after construction" of the `ChimeraTK::ProcessArray` or any other `ChimeraTK::NDRegisterAccessor` implementation.
+The point in time when the value becomes available is well-defined, as described in the high-level requirements.

 ## High-level requirements ##

 - Initial values must be available to all `ChimeraTK::ApplicationModule`s at the start of the `ChimeraTK::ApplicationModule::mainLoop()`.
 No call to `ChimeraTK::TransferElement::read()` etc. is required.
 This implies that the `ChimeraTK::ApplicationModule::mainLoop()` is not started until all initial values are available, including those coming from devices which might potentially be offline.
 - Devices must receive the initial values as soon as possible after the device is opened and after the initialisation sequence is executed, but before anything else gets written to the device.
-- The control system doesn't receive "initial values" as such, the first valid value of a process varialbe is sent to the control system when available.
+- The control system doesn't receive "initial values" as such, the first value of a process variable is sent to the control system when available.
 This depends even on external conditions like the availability of devices.
 - Control system variables show the `ChimeraTK::DataValidity::faulty` flag until they have received the first valid value.
+- For push-type variables from devices, the initial value is the current value at the application start.
+Since the variable might not get pushed regularly, the application must not wait for the next value to be received.

 ## Detailed requirements ##

 1. All `ChimeraTK::NDRegisterAccessor` implementations (including but not limited to the `ChimeraTK::ProcessArray`) must have the `ChimeraTK::DataValidity::faulty` flag set after construction for the receiving end.
 This ensures, all data is marked as `faulty` as long as no sensible initial values have been propagated.
-The sending end must have `ChimeraTK::DataValidity::ok`, so that the first written data automatically propagates the ok state.
-[TBD: What about bidirectional variables? -> ideally change NDRegisterAccessor interface to allow separate validities for sending and receiving...]
+The sending end must have `ChimeraTK::DataValidity::ok` after construction, so that the first written data automatically propagates the ok state.
+For bidirectional variables, this is true for both directions separately.
-2. All `ChimeraTK::NDRegisterAccessor` implementations must have initially a `ChimeraTK::VersionNumber` constructed with a `nullptr`, which allows to check whether this variable is still at its "first value" or the initial value propagation already took place.
+2. All `ChimeraTK::NDRegisterAccessor` implementations must have initially a `ChimeraTK::VersionNumber` constructed with a `nullptr`, which allows to check whether this variable is still at its "value after construction" or the initial value propagation already took place.
-3. All `ChimeraTK::ApplicationModule`s and similar entities (like `ChimeraTK::ThreadedFanOut` and `ChimeraTK::TriggerFanOut`), that store a `ChimeraTK::DataValidity` directly or indirectly e.g. in form af a counter, must have their internal `DataValidity` flag set to `ok` after construction.
-4. The initial `ChimeraTK::DataValidity::faulty` flags must not be propagated actively.
-The first propagated data must be always `ok` and must have a valid value.
+3. `ChimeraTK::ApplicationModule` (and `ChimeraTK::ThreadedFanOut`/`ChimeraTK::TriggerFanOut`) need to set the `ChimeraTK::DataValidity` of its outputs according to the state of all inputs after the initial value propagation: If an input has received a `ChimeraTK::DataValidity::faulty` flag or has not recieved an initial value at all, the initial `ChimeraTK::DataValidity` of the outputs is `faulty`.
+Otherwise the `ChimeraTK::DataValidity` is `ok`.
+  1. `ApplicationModule` implementations might want to check whether all inputs are `ok` before starting the data processing.
+  2. If 3.a. is not implemented, it is possible that the module starts processing with data containing or based on "values after construction".
+This is particularly the case if the module processes the inital values first before waiting on new incoming data.
+The output values in this case will be marked as `ChimeraTK::DataValidity::faulty`.
+Which behaviour is wanted needs to be decided for each module implementation by the application author.
+4. The "value after construction" must not be propagated actively during initial value propagation, not even with the `ChimeraTK::DataValidity::faulty` flag set.
 5. Control system variables:
-  1. Variables with the control-system-to-application direction must be written exactly once at application start by the control system adapter with their initial values from the persistency layer and the `ChimeraTK::DataValidity::ok`.
+  1. Variables with the control-system-to-application direction must be written exactly once at application start by the control system adapter with their initial values from the persistency layer.
 This must be done before `ChimeraTK::ApplicationBase::run()` is called.
+If the persistency layer can persist the validity, the initial value should have the correct data validity.
+Otherwise, initial values will always have the `ChimeraTK::DataValidity::ok`.
-  2. Initial values of variables with the application-to-control-system direction are written at an undefined time after the `ChimeraTK::ApplicationBase::run()` has been called.
+  2. The first value of variables with the application-to-control-system direction are written at an undefined time after the `ChimeraTK::ApplicationBase::run()` has been called.
 The control system adapter must not expect any specific behaviour.
 Entities writing to these variables do not need to take any special precautions, they do not even need to obey the second sentence in 4.
 In other words: application-to-control-system variables do not have an "initial value" in this particular meaning.
 6. Device variables:
   1. Write accessors need to be written right after the device is opened and the initialisation is done, if an initial value is present for that variable.
 Initial values can be present through 5.a or 7.
-  2. Initial values for read accessors must be read after 6.a with `ChimeraTK::TransferElement::readLatest()`.
+  2. Initial values for read accessors must be read after the device is openend and the initialsation is done.
+The read is performed with `ChimeraTK::TransferElement::readLatest()`.
   3. If initial values are propagated from one device to another, the order defined in 6.b cannot be guaranteed.
 Hence, initial values which are neccessary for the proper functioning of other registers must not be provided from other devices.
 This needs to be considered during the design of the application.
 7. Outputs of `ChimeraTK::ApplicationModule`s:
   1. By default, no initial values are propagated.